Hoopoe: Behaviour and ecology

 In what was long thought to be a defensive posture, hoopoes sunbathe by spreading out their wings and tail low against the ground and tilting their head up; they often fold their wings and preen halfway through.
 They also enjoy taking dust and sand baths.
 Adults may begin their moult after the breeding season and continue after they have migrated for the winter.
+The hoopoe has a high crest, which usually rests horizontally but will lift straight up when the bird is hyped up or frightened.